Drinking game: Card and dice

-Drinking games involving cards include president, horserace, Kings, liar's poker, pyramid, ring of fire, toepen, ride the bus and black or red.
+Drinking games involving cards include president, horserace, Kings, liar's poker, pyramid, ring of fire and toepen.

-Dice games include beer die, dudo, kinito, liar's dice, Mexico, mia, ship, captain, and crew, three man, and Triple Snakes.
+Dice games include beer die, dudo, kinito, liar's dice, Mexico, mia, three man, and ship, captain, and crew.

 Arts

 Movie drinking games are played while watching a movie (sometimes a TV show or a sporting event) and have a set of rules for who drinks when and how much based on on-screen events and dialogue.
 The rules may be the same for all players, or alternatively players may each be assigned rules related to particular characters.
 The rules are designed so that rarer events require larger drinks.
 Rule sets for such games are usually arbitrary and local, although they are sometimes published by fan clubs.

 In reference to film, a popular game among young adults consists of printing out a mustache and taping it on the television screen.
 Every time the mustache fits appropriately to a person on the screen, one must drink the designated amount.

 Live drinking games such as Los Angeles–based "A Drinking Game" involve recreating films of the 80s in a "Rocky Horror" fashion, with gift bags, drinking cues, and costumed actors.
 A suggestion to "do six shots for SEAL Team 6" following every mention of Osama bin Laden at the 2012 Democratic National Convention necessitated a prominent disclaimer on the satire site that posted it, as the quantity of alcohol ingested would probably have been lethal.

 "Datsyuk Game" involves a Datsyuk highlight reel being played and contestants drink every time the word Datsyuk is mentioned.
 The ceremonial playing of the Russian national anthem before the game is another tradition.

 Music can also be used as a basis for drinking games.
 The song "Thunderstruck" by AC/DC is used in which a player begins drinking when the word "thunder" is sung and switches to the next player each time "thunder" is sung, until the end of the song.

 Sport related drinking games involve the participants each selecting a scenario of the game resulting in their drink being downed.
 Examples of this include participants each picking a footballer in a game while other versions require multiple players to be selected.
 Should a player score or be sent off, a drink must be taken.
 Another version requires a drink for every touch a player takes of the ball.